CZ-NIC/knot/doc/reference.rst

 semantic-checks
 ---------------

-If enabled, extra zone file semantic checks are turned on.
+If enabled, extra zone semantic checks are turned on.

 Several checks are enabled by default and cannot be turned off.
 An error in mandatory checks causes zone not to be loaded.
 An error in extra checks is